moeez9593/SnapArt-Pro/README.md

 # SnapArt-Pro

 Welcome to the SnapArt Pro repository!
-This repository contains the documentation and poster for the SnapArt Pro project, a Final Year Project developed by a team of students from the CS & IT Department at the University of Sargodha.
+This repository contains the documentation, poster, and Video for the SnapArt Pro project, a Final Year Project developed by a team of students from the CS & IT Department at the University of Sargodha.

 ## Project Overview